Les très riches heures du Duc de Berry

 2.5 May

 The May jaunt, a pageant celebrating the "joli mois de Mai" in which one had to wear green garments known as livrée de mai.
 The riders are young noblemen and women, with princes and princesses being visible.
-In the background is a chateau thought to be the Palais de la Cité in Paris.
+The city in the background is Riom.

 2.6 June

-Harvest time - the peasants are mowing the meadow in unison, with the Hotel de Nesle, the Duc's Parisian residence, in the background.
-The building on the right is the Chapelle Royale, which is unchanged to this day. (thanks to b.royan@stirling.ac.uk)
+Harvest time - the peasants are mowing the meadow in unison, with the Palais de la Cité in Paris, and the Hotel de Nesle, the Duc's Parisian residence, in the background.
+The building on the right is the Chapelle Royale, which is unchanged to this day. (thanks to b.royan@stirling.ac.uk).

 2.7 July